Tatwi/QBasic/README.md

 - I will put related statements on the same line for speed, if it isn't a nightmare to read.
 - Programs will be divided into subs as much as possible for readability and memory optimization, but not at the expense of stack space.
 - I don't use LET or CALL.
-- I do use DIM blah AS blah for global variables.
+- I do use DIM blah AS blah for global variables for clarity.
+- Most data files are intentionally just plain ASCII text files, as they work well with Git and even 1.44MB 3.5" floppy disks are fast enough to handle it.

 Initially when I got back into doing QBasic I was using two or three letter variable names for speed, but it turns out that unlike using BASIC on the Commodore 64, there is very little difference in QBasic 1.1 when using longer variable names.
 As such, the short variable names used in my newer programs are essentially temporary values, such as subroutine parameters, counters, or system related values, which should be fairly obvious (RS, CS = RowStart, ColumnStart).
+Short variable names are nice when there are only 80 columns of text on the screen!
 That said, if I find that I need to speed up a program (or save some memory - not sure if that matters with QBasic) by using shorter variable names, I will make a point of describing them in the comments.

 ## Copyright